ccorneliu/github-actions-tests/README.md

-# This is a project used to test GitHub Actions
+# This is a project used to test GitHub Actions and other tools

 Tests:
 - Test 1